1. Make sure to use the UH Health Check-in App

 On-Campus Parking Options

 The Zone 20 parking structure is located on Dole Street by the Richardson School of Law.
-The kiosks at the entrance of the structure will be manned from 5 a.m. to 3 p.m. on weekdays, and from 6:30 a.m. to 3 p.m. on Saturdays.
+There are no longer parking attendants at the lower campus booths, therefore please use the pay stations.
 Permit requirements are not enforced on Sundays.
-Parking fees outsides of these hours may be paid at automated parking machines.

 The Zone 22 parking structure is located on Dole Street next to the Hawaiian Studies building.
 There is a self-service pay station next to the accessible parking stalls.
+Those without permits can pay a flat rate of $5 per day and/or $7 per evening.
 Yellow visitor stalls can be found on the ground floor.

-Out-of-Zone parking for permit holders and visitors are permitted on weekdays after 3 p.m..Visitor parking costs $7.
+Out-of-Zone parking for permit holders and visitors are permitted on weekdays after 3 p.m.
+A $7 flat rate parking option is available past 3 p.m.

 The lower campus bike cage may only be used from Monday to Friday, 5: a.m. to 11:59 p.m.